 Notice three key things about this email:

-- It’s a short, simple email.
-Your follow-up email doesn’t need to be fancy or complicated.
-In fact, making your email too long will either bore the hiring manager or make them think you’re desperate.
+- It’s a short, simple message.
+Your follow-up message doesn’t need to be fancy or complicated.
+In fact, making it too long will either bore the hiring manager or make them think you’re desperate.

 - It’s specific.
-In your email, be sure to get specific about the details.
+Be sure to get specific about the details.
 Bring up something that you actually enjoyed talking about in the interview.
 These details will trigger the hiring manager’s memory and help make a great, lasting impression.